ConversionRateConsultants/Relay/README.md

 ## Veins

-Try to imagine that, today by 8am, you logged on to a platform and signed up on one of these referral networks, say, Melisfon.
+Try to imagine that, by 8am today, you logged on to a platform and signed up on one of these referral networks, say, Melisfon.

 And after work, you log in again by 4pm to check and, to your greatest amazement, you see that 150 persons more have signed up after you on the same network – all in less than 10 hours.

-Then 15minutes later, you receive a notification from the platform’s Admin that you’re next in line to register with Melisfon in 3 days time, and requesting that you send a message to accept or decline the registration.
+Then 15 minutes later, you receive a notification from the platform’s Admin that you’re next in line to register with Melisfon in 3 days time, and requesting that you send a message to accept or decline the registration.

 Tell me, what further proof will you need to be convinced to register on Melisfon asap?
 Absolutely none, and this is why: